CAT and DOG: Improved Codes for Private Distributed Matrix Multiplication: Abstract

 \section{Abstract}

-\ifarxiv \else THIS PAPER IS ELIGIBLE FOR THE STUDENT PAPER AWARD. \fi We present novel constructions of polynomial codes for private distributed matrix multiplication (PDMM/SDMM) using outer product partitioning (OPP).
+We present novel constructions of polynomial codes for private distributed matrix multiplication (PDMM/SDMM) using outer product partitioning (OPP).
 We extend the degree table framework from the literature to \emph{cyclic-addition degree tables} (CATs).
 By using roots of unity as evaluation points, we enable modulo-addition in the table.
 Based on CATs, we present an explicit construction, called \catx, that requires fewer workers than existing schemes in the low-privacy regime.
 Additionally, we present new families of schemes based on conventional degree tables, called \gasprs and \dogrs, that outperform the state-of-the-art for a wide range of parameters.